-In Algeria, the ICRC focuses mainly on visits to people deprived of their freedom, to assess their treatment and living conditions and seek improvements where necessary.
-It also helps the Algerian Red Crescent to restore contact between members of separated families and supports the authorities in promoting international humanitarian law.
+In Algeria, the ICRC focuses on visiting detainees, assessing their treatment and conditions and obtaining improvements where necessary.
+We work alongside the Algerian Red Crescent and also help the authorities promote international humanitarian law.

-The ICRC has been present in Algeria, with some interruptions, since the war of independence ending in 1962.
-Visiting people detained because of political or military events has always been its principal activity.
-Regular visits are made to people held in prisons, police stations and gendarmeries; these are followed up by confidential reports to the authorities concerned, with recommendations for improvements to treatment and conditions where necessary.
+Today, our main job consists of visiting detainees.
+We make regular visits to people held in prisons, police stations and gendarmeries.
+These are followed up by confidential reports to the authorities concerned, with recommendations for improvements to treatment and conditions where necessary.

-The ICRC also addresses the issue of Algerian nationals detained abroad, or living in countries affected by conflict, through its support for the Algerian Red Crescent’s work to restore family links.
-Families can exchange news by Red Cross message with relatives detained in Guantanamo (who are visited there by the ICRC), and can make phone calls to relatives detained in Lebanon.
+The ICRC also addresses the issue of Algerian nationals detained abroad, or living in countries affected by conflict, through its support for the Algerian Red Crescent’s work on restoring family links.

 The Algerian authorities have set up a national IHL committee, tasked with promoting and implementing IHL.
 This boost efforts to integrate and promote IHL, and to include it in the training of security forces.
 The ICRC is supporting these efforts by working with the authorities and the national committee, to which we are providing technical advice and expertise.

 We maintain links with various entities in the government, with academic and religious circles and with civil society, in order to support the promotion of IHL.